This wiki was updated to MediaWiki 1.37. If you notice any issues, please report them to admin[at]opensuse.org

 Server

 The standard email application is Postfix.
-It comes standard installed and enabled in an openSUSE system.
-This means that it is already active when the systeem is started for the first time.
+It is installed and enabled in a default installation of openSUSE.
+This means it should already be active after the system has been started for the first time.
 This also means that the setup application /usr/sbin/config.postfix has been run.
 This application may initialize quite a few parameters in the files /etc/postfix/main.cf and /etc/postfix/master.cf.
 Among others the name of your system and the parameter mynetworks.
 After the initial initialization a parameter is set to prevent further running this application again.
 It is also run when using the mail module of YaST, which sets parameters in /etc/sysconfig/postfix.

 Inbound